-Biden is set to meet with Senate Republicans, with no clear bipartisan path forward on infrastructure
+Biden holds ‘good faith’ infrastructure talks with Senate Republicans, but they’re still far apart on the hardest questions

-The session comes ahead of a critical Memorial Day deadline the White House set for “progress” — which also has yet to be really defined — on advancing Biden’s jobs and infrastructure plan.
-Key committees are trying to push forward transportation bills that achieve some of the president’s initiatives by then, although some of those discussions are snarled in partisan disputes.
+The latest round of infrastructure talks came as the White House inched closer to its self-imposed Memorial Day deadline, a date by which it says it expects progress on advancing Biden’s jobs and infrastructure plan.

+Key committees in Congress are trying to push forward transportation bills that achieve some of the president’s initiatives by then, although some of those discussions in recent days have been snarled in partisan disputes.

+Opening the meeting, Biden stressed that Democrats are negotiating in “good faith” after Republicans blasted the roughly $2 trillion infrastructure package he unveiled earlier this spring as too vast in size and scope.
+Asked whether he might accept a smaller price tag, the president told reporters, “I’m prepared to compromise.”

+Republicans similarly praised the gathering, and the two sides plan to exchange additional policy proposals entering next week.
+Sen. Shelley Moore Capito (R-W.Va.), who is leading the GOP’s negotiations on infrastructure, described it as “very productive” and a “more than courteous give-and-take.”

+“We did talk specifics, and the president has asked us to come back and rework an offer so that he can then react to that and re-offer to us,” Capito told reporters after the meeting concluded.
+“So we’re very encouraged.
+We feel very committed to the bipartisanship that we think that this infrastructure package should carry forward.”

-While lofty platitudes are being paid to bipartisanship from most of the parties involved, none of them have been able to map out a path toward a deal that will satisfy enough Republicans to give Biden the cross-party achievement he craves without significantly sacrificing Democrats’ ambitions on a transformational jobs plan.
+Beyond the platitudes, though, none of the lawmakers have been able to map out a path that will thread the political needle — satisfying enough Republicans to give Biden the cross-party achievement he craves without significantly sacrificing Democrats’ ambitions on a transformational jobs plan.

-A key test of whether such a bipartisan achievement is possible will come Thursday, when Biden will meet privately with a half-dozen Republican senators who have been crafting the party’s alternative to the White House’s sweeping, $2.3 trillion infrastructure proposal.

-“In any case, it is almost certain to be the biggest infrastructure package that ever wound up on a president’s desk, whether it’s $600 billion or $800 billion,” Sen. Roy Blunt (R-Mo.) said of potential bipartisan efforts ahead of the meeting.
-“At the end of the day, we’d believe that the White House could figure out how to say yes to a deal like that.
-And you would think we could.”

-The Thursday afternoon sit-down is the next in a series of meetings between the White House and Capitol Hill, but it could be among the most consequential.
-In addition to Blunt, a member of leadership, the White House has invited several other key Senate Republicans who hold top roles on committees that will finance any infrastructure package and define precisely what infrastructure means.
+“I think we’re still looking for a bill that would be traditional infrastructure,” said GOP Sen. Roy Blunt (Mo.), one of the lawmakers who attended the meeting.

-The GOP counteroffer is a fraction of what Biden has proposed, although several Senate Republicans such as Blunt have indicated that they are willing to go somewhat higher on the final price tag.
+For now, the GOP counteroffer is a fraction of what Biden has proposed, although Blunt and his colleagues in recent days have indicated that they are willing to go somewhat higher on the final price tag.
 The White House has also yet to directly convey to GOP negotiators how low Biden is willing to go.
-What Republicans say they won’t do is to stretch the traditional definition of infrastructure to include spending the White House says is necessary to revitalize the economy, such as home health care.
+What Republicans say they won’t do is to stretch the definition of infrastructure to include spending the White House says is necessary to revitalize the economy, such as home health care.

 To bolster their ranks ahead of the discussions with Biden, Senate GOP leaders shared internal polling at a closed-door lunch earlier this week that showed voters generally preferred a scaled-back infrastructure plan, according to an official familiar with the figures.